StephenLegacy/AI-Agency-Web/README.md

 # **AI Agency Website**

 *StephenLegacy*
-*Files available in the master branch* - Work in progress
+*Files available on the master branch* - Work in progress

 AI-Agency-Website, a modern, responsive, and high-performance website designed for AI-driven businesses and tech agencies.
 Built with scalability and efficiency in mind, this project ensures a seamless user experience while showcasing AI-powered services effectively.